heron-mc/heron-mc/docsrc/primers/heron-primer.rst

 We found that this concept, creating an app through a configuration, has a natural fit with browser-based web mapping applications built with GeoExt/ExtJS:

-#. in GIS application, we often need standard apps/components like viewers, map panels, toolbars, layer trees that only differ in specific settings
-   like the specific layers, colors etc. We can now just tell which components we need without explicitly creating them.
 #.
-ExtJS (and GeoExt) uses a powerful `Builder Pattern <http://en.wikipedia.org/wiki/Builder_pattern>`_ based on declaring components to be instantiated by `xtype`
+GIS applications often require standard widgets like map panels, toolbars, layer trees that may only differ in specific settings
+   like the specific layers, colors etc. We just tell which components we need without explicitly creating them.
 #.
+ExtJS (and GeoExt) uses a powerful `Builder Pattern <http://en.wikipedia.org/wiki/Builder_pattern>`_ based on declaring (widget) components
+   and any child widgets to be implicitly and recrusively constructed and initialized by specifying a shorthand string called `xtype` with a set of component-specific properties.
+#.
 Graphical User Interfaces (GUIs) are often layout and wired as a top-down tree
    following the `Composite Pattern <http://en.wikipedia.org/wiki/Composite_pattern>`_.
-Objects in JavaScript and JSON objects, allow specifying composite structures naturally.
+Objects in JavaScript and JSON objects, allow specifying composite structures naturally with the added plus that additional behaviour (think of handler functions) can also be specified within the same JavaScript syntax.

+Concluding, in Heron the configuration is the app and the app is the configuration.

 .. note:: This programming style reminds somewhat of `Declarative Programming <http://en.wikipedia.org/wiki/Declarative_programming>`_,
 	where we specify *what the program should accomplish, rather than describing how to go about accomplishing it*.